 Home Department: English

-Department Chair Name and Contact Information (phone, email): Ray Ventre (227-2222; rventre@nmu.edu)
+Department Chair Name and Contact Information (phone, email): Lynn Domina, ldomina@nmu.edu, 227-2711

-Expected frequency of Offering of the course (e.g. every semester, every fall): every fall
+Expected frequency of Offering of the course (e.g. every semester, every fall): once or twice yearly

 Official Course Status: Has this course been approved by CUP and Senate?
-YES
+Yes

 Courses that have not yet been approved by CUP must be submitted to CUP prior to review by GEC.
 Note that GEC is able to review courses that are in the process of approval; however, inclusion in the General Education Program is dependent upon Senate and Academic Affairs approval of the course into the overall curriculum.